Stochastic gyration driven by dichotomous noises: Mixed case: is a Gaussian white-noise while is a dichotomous noise

 Inserting the expansion \eqref{exp1} into eq. \eqref{pUU} and integrating, we get

 from which we readily get the short-$\mathcal{S}$ expansion of the form

 The expression \eqref{small} follows from the above general short-$\mathcal{S}$ expansion if we set $\alpha_y = 1$.

-Further on, a convenient lage-$\mathcal{S}$ representation of $P(\mathcal{S})$ can be obtained as follows: Using the standard Taylor series expansion of the Bessel function, inserting it into eq. \eqref{pUU} and integrating, we get
+Further on, a convenient large-$\mathcal{S}$ representation of $P(\mathcal{S})$ can be obtained as follows: Using the standard Taylor series expansion of the Bessel function, inserting it into eq. \eqref{pUU} and integrating, we get